Nico Hoerner Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.37).
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- Oviedo (3-6) takes the mound for the Pirates in his 15th start of the season.
-He's put together a 4.40 ERA in 75 2/3 innings pitched, with 71 strikeouts.
+- Hill (6-6) gets the starting nod for the Pirates in his 15th start of the season.
+He's put together a 4.42 ERA in 77 1/3 innings pitched, with 72 strikeouts.

-- In his last appearance on Friday against the Chicago Cubs, the righty threw 4 1/3 innings, allowing four earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the left-hander went five innings against the Milwaukee Brewers, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.